zoebstephens/PersonalProject/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 This displays the question, the list of answers and waits for the user to input a valid answer.
-This is the main functionality of my program.
+This is the main functionality of my program because it is used to display each question.

 ### 3c iv.